 Organizations depend entirely on their internet infrastructure to operate.
 These operations have slowly been digitizing themselves as time has passed.
 While it is always good to have an offline backup of things, working on projects back in an offline manner is a much more difficult task however when there is an internet connection power outage.

 The last year has been governed by a major pandemic that has taken its toll on people throughout the world.
-Companies meanwhile have learnt to operate from home and many employees now see digitization as a feasible option for the future.
+Companies meanwhile have learned to operate from home and many employees now see digitization as a feasible option for the future.
 The only drawback here is that when there is a downtime problem, work can come entirely to a standstill.

 A simple glitch in CMS software could create large-scale inaccessibility for companies around the world.
 Even the smallest things have been dealt with online over time.
 Word documents today are secondary to online documents that can be shared and edited by a number of people online.
-Services have grown comprehensive but also reliant on the internet.
+Services have grown comprehensive but are also reliant on the internet.

 There have been various network outages over the last year and a staggering 31% of the companies that were hit by them, lost money in excess of a million dollars.

 Various teams have been trying to come up with a cost-effective solution for such a problem that could occur in the future.
 Causing an outage like this is actually quite easy.
 A wrong wire being cut, or an engineer’s mistake can see an entire grid going down in no time at all.
 The bigger challenge is to be ready for this and have a ready solution for when this happens.
 Without a certain plan in action for these times, there can be dangerous consequences.

 An interesting topic floating around to combat the problems faced with network outages is that of network resiliency.
 While this term seems simple enough, there is a lot that it encompasses and plans to achieve.